Lehmanator/Lehmanator/README.md

 ![headshot](./assets/images/profile.png)

-I'm a software developer, tinkerer, and perpetual student.
+I'm a software developer, tinkerer, & perpetual student.

 - 😄 Pronouns: `he/him`
-- ⚡ Fun fact: _this `README` is a work-in-progress, and I've probably forgotten to update it._
+- ⚡ Fun fact: My first programming language was _Visual Basic_.

+> [!CAUTION]
+> __This document is an unpolished ***work-in-progress***.__

+> [!NOTE]
+> Given how drastically my stack has changed in recent months,
+> and that I'm perpetually learning new technologies,
+> it's a pretty safe assumption that things have changed since I last updated this doc.
+>
+> Check the date of the last revision to this document in the commit history,
+> and consider this document out-of-date if older than a few months.
+>
+> _If you find any errors or have any questions,_
+> _please open an issue or send me a message_.

 ## 👀 Interests